-2805 Arbor Hills Drive P. O. Box 2695 Jackson 7, Mississip
+2805 Arbor Hills Drive P. O. Box 2695 Jackson 7, Mississippi

 Congressman Walter Rogers of Pampa has introduced a bill to raise the personal exemption for income tax payers to \$1,000 a year.
 This makes sense.
-No one can live on the present exemption of \$600, except perhaps a hermit in the Ozark mountains.
+No 2-tfc one can live on the present exemption of \$600, except perhaps FARMERS-See us for your a hermit in the Ozark mountains.

-A friend comments that daily newspapers are rapidly becoming medical journals except for the unfavorable difference that the papers come out every day while the medical journals are just once a month.
-I got to noticing and it does seem that the columns of the big dailies are filled with accounts of babies born with a heart outside their bodies, play-by-play description 48-the of operations to remove 62-pound goiters and other items of a simyour illarly appetizing nature.
+A friend comments that daily newspapers are rapidly becoming medical journals except for the unfavorable difference that and one 8-inch irrigation well, the papers come out every day while the medical journals are SILVERWARE SPECIAL-1847 just once a month.
+I got to noticing and it does seem that the eight, regular price, \$74.50; columns of the big dailies are special, \$47.50; Wm.
+Rogers filled with accounts of babies born with a heart outside their bodies, play-by-play description 48-11c of operations to remove 62-pound goiters and other items of a sim-FARMERS See us for your ilarly appetizing nature.
 If the machine work.
-Russell Penick trend keeps on, a person can't get into a big daily unless he has two beads.
+Russell Penick trend keeps on, a person can't get into a big daily unless he has two heads.

 And now television comes along with a telecast of a Caesarian birth.
-This would hardly new development in the field of end. medical science as it derives its name from Caesar who flourished even before the movies that are being shown on TV were phis, Tenn., this week
+This would hardly come under the heading of a new development in the field of medical science as it derives its name from Caesar who flourishare being shown on TV were phis, Tenn., this week.